tire2e/notebook-image-builder/README.md

 * You want your new image to be named as **tir-custom-image** with tag **v1**

-* After generating the new image, you want to push it to E2E Container Registry with project name **my-project** & username **abc@xyz.com**
+* After generating the new image, you want to push it to E2E Container Registry with namespace **my-project** & username **abc@xyz.com**

 * So, command to generate your new image would be:
     ```bash
-    ./generate_image.sh -b ubuntu:22.04 -i my-project/tir-custom-image -t v1 -P -r e2e_cr -u abc@xyz.com
+    ./generate_image.sh -b ubuntu:22.04 -i my-project/tir-custom-image -t v1 -P -u abc@xyz.com
     ```
-    During the process, you will be prompted to enter the *Password* for your E2E Container Registry Project.
-Once entered, the image will be pushed to your project and you will be able to launch Notebook using your custom image on TIR.
+    During the process, you will be prompted to enter the *Password* for your E2E Container Registry namespace.
+Once entered, the image will be pushed to your registry and you will be able to launch Notebook using your custom image on TIR.